• Skip to main content

 There are two types, light and dark.
 Think of them like whole wheat and white flour.

 The dark buckwheat flour is ground with the hull intact, so the flour contains little dark specks.
 That is the type I'm using for this recipe.
-And like whole wheat flour, dark buckwheat flour contains more fibre.

 Light buckwheat flour is ground without the hull.
 I have not tried making these pancakes with light buckwheat flour yet, but it can be done, you may need to adjust amount of non-dairy milk added to the recipe.